About

 How much do musicians earn?

-To cover the costs of running and building jam.coop a 15% fee is taken from each sale (in addition to processing fees charged by our payment processor Stripe.
+To cover the costs of running and building jam.coop a 15% fee (minimum 20p) is taken from each sale.

 We're not sure what the best fee structure will be in the longer term - we need to balance sustainability, speed of development and fairness.
 We'll be entirely transparent about our finances and involve musicians and workers in the decision of how to set these fees.